 In 2017/18, only two complaints about MCS were received, reflecting the general compliance of CSPs with the voluntary code and satisfaction of customers with the MCS.

 Code of Practice in Relation to Billing Information and Payment Collection for Telecommunications Services

-The voluntary Customer Complaint Settlement Scheme (“CCSS”) has been implemented on a long term basis since 1 May 2015.
-The CCSS helps resolve billing disputes in deadlock between telecommunications service providers and their residential / personal customers by means of mediation.
+The voluntary Customer Complaint Settlement Scheme (“CCSS”) helps resolve billing disputes in deadlock between telecommunications service providers and their residential / personal customers by means of mediation.
 The mediation service is provided by an independent mediation service centre (“CCSS Centre”) set up under CAHK with voluntary participation of all major telecommunications service providers in Hong Kong.
 OFCA supports the CCSS by contributing the necessary funding, vetting the CCSS applications against the acceptance criteria, and monitoring the performance and the governance of the scheme.

-There were 71 eligible applications in 2016/17, 41 of which were resolved before referral to the CCSS Centre, 26 were satisfactorily settled through mediation by the CCSS Centre, and only one case was not settled.
-The remaining three cases were being processed by the CCSS Centre.
+There were 82 eligible applications in 2017/18, 42 of which were resolved before referral to the CCSS Centre, 36 were satisfactorily settled upon referral to the CCSS Centre, and four cases were not settled after mediation.

-To raise public awareness of the CCSS, a series of publicity activities were conducted, including publication of comic strips and advertorials, as well as roving exhibitions and public seminars.
+To raise public awareness of the CCSS, a series of publicity activities were conducted, including publication of comic strips on newspapers, featured posts on social media platform and website banner advertisements, as well as roving exhibitions and public seminars.
 OFCA will continue to support the CCSS and monitor its effectiveness.